 Ask any business owner what he or she needs, and you’ll likely hear “more customers.”
 Businesses can’t just rely on their existing customers to fuel growth, so there’s a constant need for more leads who will eventually become clients.

-This guide will tell you how to use pay-per-click (PPC) advertising with Google AdWords to get more leads and grow your business.
+This guide will tell you how to use pay-per-click (PPC) advertising with Google Ads (formerly known as Google AdWords) to get more leads and grow your business.